big-data-and-economics/big-data-class-materials/README.md

 6. **Deadline for resubmissions**: All resubmissions must be pushed within one week of the solutions being posted.

 Within your own private problem set repository, you can create an `Issues` tab within the Settings tab for interfacing only with me and any group partners.

+On group assignments, only students that actively participated will be eligible for resubmission and gaining points back.

 ##### Requests for reconsideration